dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/advanced_evaluation_settings.md

   - projectadmin-responses-show
 ---

-To enable the advanced evaluation settings, check the box under "Advanced evaluations" in the "Evaluation" section of the "Project checklist."
+To enable the advanced evaluation settings, check the box under "Advanced evaluations" in the "Evaluation" section of the Project Checklist.

 ![advanced evaluations box](../images/advanced_evaluation.png)

-Once you check this box, a new "Advanced evaluation" section should show up in the "Project checklist" just under "Evaluation."
+Once you check this box, a new "Advanced evaluation" section should show up in the Project Checklist just under "Evaluation."
 From the "Advanced evaluation" page, you can configure several advanced evaluation settings.

 ## Rating field weights